atrect-5/atrect-5/README.md

     - CSS
     - Assembler
     - Git and GitHub
+- And I'm Studying to learn more and get larger this list.
 <!---
 - 👀 I’m interested in
 - 💞️ I’m looking to collaborate on ...